noteandmark/spring-studyworks/README.md

 - a page for searching books by title and matching initial letters
 - added an automatic check to see if a person is overdue to return a book

+---
+# BookKeepingSB

+*Technologies used*

+Java11, Spring Boot

+Spring Security, Java JWT

+Spring Data JPA, PostgreSQL

+Hibernate Validator

+This is an implementation of the previous task, translated to the Spring Boot platform.
+Many new features have been added to the project: such as authentication and user authorisation both via web pages and POST requests

+# Main features
+- all the opportunities presented in the BookKeeping
+- user authentication and authorisation with Spring Security component
+- option login without and with csrf token
+- restricting user logins to pages depending on the role
+- password encryption with HMAC256 algorithm
+- ability to receive and send jwt token